 - Sloth fur provides a right home for some insects, which function as food for other animal species like birds (with the example of brown jays ).

-- These insects also provide fertilizer for the algae growing on sloth bodies to thrive.
+- These insects also fertilize the algae growing on sloth bodies to thrive.
 Sloths play an essential role as predators.

 - They help regulate the populations of the organisms they feed on, thus promoting a balance in the ecosystem.

-- In their role as prey, sloths provide vital protein nutrients to large arboreal predators that rely on them for food.
+- As prey, sloths provide vital protein nutrients to large arboreal predators that rely on them for food.

 - “ADW: Bradypus pygmaeus: INFORMATION”.
 Accessed October 12, 2019.
 Link.